 German Chancellor Angela Merkel and French President Nicolas Sarkozy attended an event organized by the German Christian Democrats in Berlin.

 The remarks by German Chancellor Angela Merkel and French President Nicolas Sarkozy, underlining the two conservative leaders’ well-known opposition to Turkish membership, came during a meeting on Sunday.
 The two met in Berlin in a mutual show of support ahead of the June 7 elections.
 Sarkozy's visit was the first time that a French president had campaigned in Germany in the run-up to an election.
 Merkel is scheduled to make a reciprocal trip to Paris at the end of this month.

-Speaking at a gathering organized by her conservative Christian Democrats, Merkel, who has advocated having a vaguely defined partnership with Turkey said, “We cannot take in everyone in Europe as a full member.”
-She added: “We have to talk about the borders of this Europe.
-It makes no sense if there are ever more members and we can’t decide anything anymore,” she added.
+Speaking at a gathering organized by her conservative Christian Democrats, Merkel, who has advocated having a vaguely defined partnership with Turkey, said, “We cannot take in everyone in Europe as a full member.”
+“We have to talk about the borders of this Europe.
+It makes no sense if there are ever more members, and we can’t decide anything anymore,” she added.